SumiSastri/react-basics-to-hooks/progressive-web-apps/videorama/README.md

 Add any default styles here.
 Header can be changed to 20vh if you want maintain the react styling and move the header to the top of the page.
 Import google fonts, change colors etc.,

-You can remove these as well
+- serviceWorker.js - we will need to register this later, it is opt-in but do not remove it as with other projects

-- setUpTests.js
+- go to index.js and register it `serviceWorker.register();`

-- logo.svg
+* setUpTests.js
-- app.test.js
+* logo.svg
-- serviceWorker.js (then remove imports in index.js serviceWorker.js - and commented out text at the bottom)
+* app.test.js

 - In public folder
   - go to the favicon: create your own icons here [https://icoconvert.com/]\